 12. Return With The Elixir

 This is the final stage of the Hero/Heroine's journey, where you return home to your Ordinary World a changed person.
 You will have learned many things and faced many terrible dangers - even death.
 Now, you look forward to the start of a new life.
-Your return home may bring fresh hope to those you left behind, inspire a direct solution to their problems, or perhaps offer a new perspective for everyone to consider.
+Your return home may bring fresh hope to those you left behind, inspire a direct solution to their problems, or offer a new perspective for everyone to consider.

-The final reward that you obtain in the heroic change process from your conditioned fate to your authentic destiny may be literal or metaphoric.
+The final reward you obtain in the heroic change process from your conditioned fate to your authentic destiny may be literal or metaphoric.
 It could be a cause for celebration, self-realization, or an end to strife.
 But whatever it is, it represents three things: change, success, and proof of your inner soul journey made material.

 Each day, no matter what negative outer feedback you receive, you can ask, "Did I live from my deepest self today?"
 Ultimately, on the heroic journey to authenticity, you return to where you started.
 You have reclaimed your original soul essence, but things will clearly never be the same again.